-Thamkrabok is disappointingly easy to get to for a questing hobbit.
+Thamkrabok monastery is disappointingly easy to get to for a questing hobbit.
 It lies a mere 60 miles from Bangkok, just off the main highway North.
-Back then, international flights still came into Don Muang airport, which is also on that same highway, and has a bus-stop, train-station, and taxi-rank right outside.
+Back then, international flights still came into Don Muang airport, which is right on that same highway, and has a bus-stop, train-station, and taxi-rank right outside.

 Still, there had been challenges – the main one in practical terms being that I couldn’t find my passport.
 With barely enough time remaining before my flight to rush through an express application, this involved considerable expense and paperwork, persistent pushy phone calls, and early starts to wait in long queues.
 That felt a bit heroic.